Jtoosh/chess/notes.md

 - Here is a chart that shows the inheritance of various types:
     ![Collection inheritance chart](https://learning.oreilly.com/api/v2/epubs/urn:orm:book:9780135404522/files/html/images/collection-interfaces.jpg)
 - [This doc](https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html) shows the methods in the Collection interface.
-- `List` is a subinterface of `SequencedCollection`, a subinterface of `Collection`.
-It has some useful methods for getting and setting the first and last elements of a list, returning the list in reversed order, and other useful methods.
-[Here](https://docs.oracle.com/javase/8/docs/api/java/util/List.html) is the doc for the List methods.
 - A useful method that the book mentions:
     > the method `Collections.nCopies(n, o)` returns a `List` object with `n` copies of the object `o`.
 That object “cheats” in that it doesn’t actually store `n` copies but, when you ask about any one of them, returns `o`.
 - This is an example of one of the many useful methods of the `Collections` utility class, whose methods operate on any `Collection` object.
 [Here](https://docs.oracle.com/javase/8/docs/api/java/util/Collections.html) is a link to the doc for this class.

+**Lists:**

+- `List` is a subinterface of `SequencedCollection`, a subinterface of `Collection`.
+It has some useful methods for getting and setting the first and last elements of a list, returning the list in reversed order, and other useful methods.
+[Here](https://docs.oracle.com/javase/8/docs/api/java/util/List.html) is the doc for the List methods.
+- 2 main implementing classes `ArrayList` (resizable array, faster at random access, slower adding non-terminal values) and `LinkedList` (doubly-linked list, slower at random access, faster at adding non-terminal values).

 **Iterators:**